-55. Subject to sections 58 and 59, a record of a governmental body containing personal information may not, without the consent of the individual to whom the information relates, be used by the governmental body, except-
+54. Subject to section 59, a governmental body may not use a record of the governmental body containing personal information, except-

-- (a) for the purpose for which the information was obtained or compiled or for a use compatible with that purpose; - (b) for a purpose for which the information maybe disclosed by a governmental body in terms of section 57(1).
+- (a) if the person to whom or which the information relates has consented to its use in accordance with section 58; - (b) for the purpose for which the information was obtained or compiled or for a purpose consistent with that purpose; or - (c) for a purpose for which the information may be disclosed to the governmental body in terms of section 55 or 56.